 Various features can help you choose the best TVs for a conference room monitor or video conferencing display.
 It’s important to consider the size of your office meeting room, the type of content that the TV will most often display, the wireless and wired connectivity hardware in the space, and whether you’ll be using the TV’s built-in speakers or connecting with a sound system.
 In general, experts recommend a TV with at least 1080p HD screen resolution and a minimum screen height of 30 inches for most office and business meeting rooms.

-The size of the meeting room and the design of the space can be important factors in determining the specs you’d need in a conference or meeting room TV.
+The dimensions of the meeting room and the design of the space can be important factors in determining the specs you’d need in a conference or meeting room TV.
 You’ll want a large enough screen size so that the furthest viewer in the room can still get a clear view, but a screen that’s too large can be difficult for viewers seated closest to the TV.

 Connection type is another factor that can help determine the right office conference TV for your needs.
 Does the office use a wireless LAN to connect output devices and displays, or do you need to set up a wired connection using an HDMI or USB-C cable?
 If wireless connectivity is a priority, you may consider a newer conference room TV with smart Wi-Fi and the ability to pair multiple devices.
 For more connection options, you’ll want to know how do I mirror my phone to my TV.
 In case you need to present from a mobile device.

 Another consideration is the sound system you’ll be using for conferences and meetings.
 If you plan to use a TV’s built-in speakers, you’ll want to choose a model with outstanding sound quality.
 You might want to look for stereo speakers with HD audio features for outstanding clarity and more reliable video conferencing.
+There is also the option of external sound using an optical audio cable or HDMI if better audio performance is needed.